 Even though the Book of Proverbs was written thousands of years ago, the advice is still relevant.
 If you don’t have the money up front, don’t buy it!

 Agreeing to make a regular payment, such as a car payment or a house payment is not foolish as long as your income ensures you have the ability to make the payments.
 But agreeing to pay for something when you don’t have the means to honor the loan is the honest and irresponsible.

 Agreeing to guarantee someone else’s debts is even more foolish!
 Proverbs warns you never to bind your life with the foolish choices others have made.

-Be careful, especially now while you’re young, that you don’t saddle yourself with debt.
-Get sound financial advice from your parents or from a good financial counselor.
+Be careful, especially while you’re young, that you don’t saddle yourself with debt.
+Get sound financial advice from a good financial counselor.
 Keep yourself free to respond to God’s leading.